San Jose Sharks: Resurgence and arrival of Joe Thornton (2003–2008)

-Playoff contention, falling short
+Todd McLellan as head coach (2008–2015)

 On June 11, 2008, the San Jose Sharks named former Detroit Red Wings assistant coach Todd McLellan as their new head coach for the 2008–09 season.
-Todd Richards, Trent Yawney and Jay Woodcroft were named assistant coaches, while Brett Heimlich was named staff assistant.
-During the off-season, San Jose's major headlines included signing defenseman Rob Blake, acquiring defensemen Dan Boyle and Brad Lukowich, as well as trading defenseman Craig Rivet to the Buffalo Sabres.
-Midway through the season, San Jose added playoff warrior Claude Lemieux to their roster.
-Lemieux, 43 years old, was rejoining the NHL after a five-year absence.
-At the trade deadline, San Jose acquired checking-line winger Travis Moen and the injured defenseman Kent Huskins from the Anaheim Ducks.

-The Sharks finished the regular season as presidents' Trophy champions with 53 wins and 117 points, both franchise records.
+During the offseason, the Sharks signed defenseman Rob Blake and acquired defensemen Dan Boyle and Brad Lukowich.
+Midway through the season, San Jose added Claude Lemieux to their roster.
+Lemieux was rejoining the NHL after a five-year absence.
+The Sharks finished the regular season as Presidents' Trophy champions with 53 wins and 117 points, both franchise records.
 Despite their successful regular season, the Sharks were eliminated by the eighth-seeded Anaheim Ducks in six games in the first round of the playoffs.
 The team was heavily criticized for once again failing to succeed in the postseason.
-General manager Doug Wilson promised the team would undergo significant changes in the off-season.